 By default, ElectroSmart comes with the progressive blue theme with dark blue for a high exposure, blue for a medium exposure, and light blue for a low one.
 However, you can select the "red, orange, green" theme in the settings of the app.

-ElectroSmart measures radio frequency waves and more precisely microwaves produced by communication infrastructures or connected devices.
-ElectroSmart can measure waves generated by 2G (GSM, EDGE, GPRS, CDMA, etc.), 3G (UMTS, HSPA, etc.), and 4G (LTE), by Wi-Fi access points and by connected devices using Bluetooth.
-However, ElectroSmart does not measure the waves produced by your microwave oven or by the electrical network.
+ElectroSmart measures radio frequency waves.
+More precisely microwaves generated by telecommunication infrastructures and connected object.
+ElectroSmart is able to measure electromagnetic waves emitted by 2G antennas (GSM, EDGE, GPRS, CDMA, etc.), 3G (UMTS, HSPA, etc.) and 4G (LTE), by Wi-Fi access points and Bluetooth devices.
+However, ElectroSmart does not measure waves from your microwave oven, waves generated by powerline current, by connected water meters or electricity meter Linky.

 No, there is no iOS version and we do not plan to implement one in a foreseeable future.